-Information on the industry transition away from LIBOR
+Information on the global, industry-wide transition away from LIBOR

 How this will impact our customers

 The global transition away from LIBOR continues, and we are dedicated to being a source of support and information to our customers throughout the process.
 If you have an existing loan tied to LIBOR, you will receive two notices, including a formal notice immediately prior to the index rate change, that will indicate specifics related to the replacement index and timing of the transition.
 Umpqua Bank is prepared to guide you through this process.
 We have developed the necessary bank processes, tools and expertise to support this effort, and our priority is to help you understand the transition, the new index rates and how the transition will impact you

 Planning and Preparation to support a positive customer experience